dmmaus/mezzacotta-generator/README.md

 ## Contributing

-Contributors are welcome to submit extensions to the menu generating source text files and grammar.
+Contributors are welcome to submit extensions to the source text files and grammar.

 * Fork this repository, add your additions, and submit a pull request.
 * You can run each subdirectory's index.php to generate a page of random text, however given the random nature of the generator it may take several runs to see the effects of your changes.